-On the Home screen, tap > to enter the Settings screen.
-Then, choose Wireless & networks > Bluetooth to turn Bluetooth on/off.
+On the Home screen, swipe up and then tap Settings to enter the Settings screen.
+Then, choose Connected devices > Pair new device to turn Bluetooth on, or choose Connected devices > Connection preferences > Bluetooth and tap the slider to turn Bluetooth on/off.